-What is necessary to maintain on a car you’re not driving?
+What is necessary to maintain a car you’re not driving?

-It’s a question you probably didn’t think about until the coronavirus pandemic, but it has caused many of us to abandon our wheels for the foreseeable future.
+It’s a question you probably didn’t think about until the coronavirus pandemic, but it has caused some of us to abandon our wheels for the foreseeable future.

 Money expert Clark Howard says recent experiences got his mental wheels turning about the subject.

 “I have two friends who in recent days went to start their cars only to find they had dead batteries,” Clark says.
 “Why?
-Neither of them had driven their vehicle in weeks.”
+Neither of them had driven their vehicles in weeks.”

 So how do you keep something like this from happening to you?
 Team Clark talked to an expert to get some answers.

 Taking Care of Your Car When You’re Not Driving It

 Mike Bland is the owner of Motor City South, an auto repair shop in Atlanta, Georgia.
 He says there are four big things you can do to keep your wheels in the best possible shape if you’re not going to be driving for a while.